Henry B. Plant Museum: Plant Park and hotel grounds

 The hotel once featured many attractions, most located in what is now known as Plant Park.
 Today, as part of both the University of Tampa's campus and the museum's grounds, several of these attractions can still be seen.
 At the entrance to the park is the "Henry Bradley Plant Memorial Fountain," commissioned by Margaret Plant in 1899 after her husband's death.
-The fountain title is Transportation, and reflects Mr. Plant's system of trains and ships with carved representations of each on the sculpture.
+The fountain's title is Transportation, and reflects Mr. Plant's system of trains and ships with carved representations of each on the sculpture.
+The eagle holding the strongbox is the logo of The Southern Express Company, Plant's first company.
 The fountain was carved from solid stone by George Grey Barnard and is the oldest public art in the city of Tampa.
 Conservation of this fountain was completed in 1995.

-Facing the Hillsborough River near the University of Tampa's library are two historic cannons from Fort Brooke, the early 19th century military post (established 1824) around which Tampa was developed.
+Facing the Hillsborough River near the University of Tampa's library are two historic cannons from Fort Brooke, the early 19th-century military post (established 1824) around which Tampa was developed.
 These are model 1819 iron 24-pounder seacoast guns and were originally part of a three-gun Confederate battery guarding Tampa Bay during the Civil War.
 On May 6, 1864, a Union naval raiding party captured Fort Brooke and, before withdrawing the next day, disabled the three heavy cannons by blowing one trunnion off of each (trunnions are the side projections on which cannons pivot to elevate or depress).
 This damage is still evident on the two Plant Park guns today.

 In the 1890s, Henry Plant moved two of the long-abandoned cannons from the site of Fort Brooke to the grounds of Tampa Bay Hotel, placing them in a small earthwork revetment as a curiosity for the hotel's guests.
 Later the guns were placed on plinths made of coquina blocks.
 Recently, Tampa's Rough Riders civic group remounted the Fort Brooke cannons on replica gun carriages in a new stone revetment in Plant Park.
-For many years the lost third Fort Brooke cannon was a lawn decoration at 901 Bayshore Boulevard, but was donated to a World War II scrap metal drive on October 9, 1942.
+For many years the lost third Fort Brooke cannon was a lawn decoration at 901 Bayshore Boulevard but was donated to a World War II scrap metal drive on October 9, 1942.

 Facing Kennedy Boulevard in Plant Park is another historic weapon, a turn-of-the-century coast defense gun.
 This gun memorializes the important part Tampa played in the 1898 Spanish–American War and symbolically points south toward Cuba.
 The inscription on the monument base describes it as an eight-inch (203 mm) gun on a "disappearing carriage" taken from Fort Dade, an old coastal defense fort located on Egmont Key at the mouth of Tampa Bay.
 The true story is a bit more complicated.